 four members elected at the annual general meeting from the Members of the FRA.
 All must have competed in three category "A" fell races in the two years prior to election.

 Subject to article 25 below, Committee Members required by article 22 shall be elected at the annual general meeting.
-If there remains any vacancy in any office after any annual general meeting, the Executive Committee may fill this vacancy at any time.
+If there remains any vacancy in any office after any annual general meeting, or if a vacancy should arise between annual general meetings (e.g. owing to resignation), the Executive Committee may fill this vacancy at any time.
 Any member of the Executive Committee appointed to fill any vacancy shall hold office until the next following annual general meeting.

 The Executive Committee shall have the power exercisable at any time to co-opt any Member (who is a member of a club affiliated to UKA) to become a member of the Executive Committee to perform a designated role, function or task which shall be recorded in the minutes which deal with their appointment.
 Any Member co-opted shall serve until the annual general meeting which follows their appointment.
 If the Executive Committee wishes the co-opted Member to continue in office, they shall ensure that a resolution to that effect, including a statement of the role, function or task which that person will continue to perform, is placed before the annual general meeting so that the Member co-opted can serve for a further period of up to 12 months.
 The number of Members co-opted under this article shall be limited to a maximum of 4 and no Member co-opted under this article shall serve in their co-opted capacity for a period of longer than 3 years.